-The Science Fiction banner that David Pelham had introduced across the tops of sf covers in 1972-73 was retained for most of the decade, along with black backgrounds, centred typography and a purple Penguin logo in the top right corner.
-But while the artwork on earlier covers had identified the books as part of a series, this was less obvious for the books that followed as the style of artwork varied from one title to the next.
-The trend was started by Pelham himself in 1974 and continued by a number of freelance illustrators whose artwork began appearing on sf covers the following year.
+The science fiction banner that David Pelham introduced across the tops of sf covers in 1972-73 was retained for most of the decade, along with black backgrounds, centred typography and a purple Penguin logo in the top right corner.
+But while the artwork on earlier covers had identified the books as part of a series, this was less obvious for the books that followed, as the style varied greatly from cover to cover.
+The trend was started by Pelham himself in 1974 and continued by a number of freelance illustrators whose work began appearing on Penguin sf covers in 1975.

 JAMES BLISH The Day After Judgement, 1974 The Day After Judgement (3868) by James Blish